MohammadShamsher/sensor-fault-detection/README.md

 step 15: craete folder ml and make it __init__.py, this willl contain functions like feature engineering or you making your custom ml model etc, custom graph or accuracy matrixes etc.

 step 16: go to mongodb atlas and creat edatabase cluster and then to database option click connect and copy that url and change username and password

+step 17: create mongo_db_connection.py file in configuartion folder. which will conatin code to connect you to mongodb.

+step 18: craete folder database.py in constant folder which will contain databse name etc.